 #6.
 Easy To Get Around – The Peak District is relatively small so you can get around it quite easily.
 Stay somewhere central and you can be anywhere in the Peak District in less than an hour.

-Things To Do In the Peak District With Toddlers
+Best Places To Stay In The Peak District With Babies & Toddlers

 Chatsworth Gardens has formal gardens, woodland walks, ponds and a maze.
 It is a toddlers’ paradise with sticks to find, trees to hide in and hills to roll down – and there are plenty of spots down by the river for a picnic.